humanitec/about/docs/roadmap.md

 This document provides a high-level view on our product roadmap for this and upcoming quarters.
 It also lists roadmap items of past quarters.

-## Q2 2020
+## Q3 2020

-### Provisioning External Resources

-Many applications rely on databases and services that run external to the cluster.
-Humanitec already supports the automatic generation of Postgres databases via Google CloudSQL.
-This feature would extend the range of services supported.
-A stretch objective here is also to provide a way for developers to build their own implementation if the set of services supported by Humanitec does not cover what they need.

-### Environment Management

-Humanitec allows developers to easily spin up and tear down environments on demand.
-Additionally, developers need to manage their workflows across multiple environments.
-This feature aims to take out the manual work associated with environment management and ease team workflow.
-It allows developers to compare deployments in different environments, patch the difference to another environment, manage variables per environment, as well as filter and label them for automation.

-### Published API

-Much of what Humanitec can do will help with various forms of automation.
-For example, a test automation system may want to use Humanitec to spin up a new, clean environment to run tests in and then tear it down once it is done.
-Humanitec has the potential to add a whole set of use cases by defining and publishing a well-designed API.
+## Seamless Onboarding Experience

+Users wishing to try Humanitec should have a seamless onboarding experience.
+Providing full in-app support and guided tutorials will significantly shorten new users’ time-to-value and help them to get started faster.
+Additionally, one of the key activation points is connecting Humanitec to your own infrastructure, therefore it is essential to provide users a way to easily use packaged CI steps for major CI tools such as GitLab, GitHub, CircleCI, TravisCI, DroneCI, and Jenkins.

+## Event-Driven Jobs

+It is often useful to be able to perform actions on events such as “new environment created”, “deployment completed”, or “environment deleted”.
+The actions could be as simple as posting a Slack message or as complex as running a suite of integration tests or initializing data.
+This feature covers running basic webhooks to enable things like Slack integration and running Kubernetes Jobs that can support things like running automated tests in an environment.

+## Volumes

+Many applications rely on persistent storage in the form of a filesystem.
+These filesystems are held in volumes that can be mounted to containers.
+Kubernetes provides a number of options for volumes that can be connected to multiple pods and have lifetimes that match or exceed that of the pod they are mounted to.
+This feature will allow developers to define what volumes need to be provided to the pod and where to mount those into containers.

-### Runtime Status
+## Runtime Monitoring

-Successful deployment does not mean successful running.
-Developers need to know the runtime status of what they have deployed.
-This feature aims to show developers an all-in-one overview of live pods statuses and provide basic monitoring of all services deployed with Humanitec.

-### Automatic Deployments

-Most of the engineering teams are either running automated deployments or aspire to in the future.
-Humanitec has all of the functionality required to automate deployments but lacks the ability to perform a deployment based on a trigger.
-This feature would allow developers to define deployment rules that could be run based on triggers.
-Rules would be of the form, if a new container image is built on branch _x_, deploy to environment _y_ and would be triggered on an event like: a new container image has been built by a CI pipeline.
+When running applications in production, monitoring is essential.
+With this feature, Humanitec will provide CPU, memory, and disk space statistics and will inform developers when these limits are reached.
+This allows for easier debugging and enables developers to make educated decisions while configuring their containers and replicas on Humanitec.
+Furthermore, Humanitec should provide the required integrations to most commonly used monitoring tools (e.g., Prometheus, Grafana, DataDog) to fully support development teams’ existing infrastructures.

+## Humanitec CLI

+Many developers are not comfortable working with a GUI.
+At the same time, an API is hard to use for day-to-day deployments and application management.
+The Humanitec CLI will provide a middle ground between the API and the GUI.
+This feature is essential to pursue the API-first approach and provide full support to users that spend most of their time interacting with tools via their terminal.
+Using Humanitec CLI developers will be able to authenticate, create, and configure apps, deploy and manage environments, and much more.
+The CLI will also provide special functionality such as port forwarding into running applications or direct connection to managed databases.

-## Q3 2020 and beyond
+## Q4 2020 and beyond

-The following features are in our backlog and planned for implementation from Q3 2020 onwards.
+The following features are in our backlog and planned for implementation from Q4 2020 onwards.
 They are subject to change based on additional feedback we will gather until then.

+### Bring your Helm Charts

+Many potential customers already have setups for Kubernetes involving Helm charts.
+Humanitec already has the ability to deploy arbitrary Helm charts alongside application modules.
+However, configuration through Humanitec is very limited.
+This feature aims to provide a similar level of support to users for arbitrary helm charts as they enjoy for modules fully managed by Humanitec.

 ### Fine-grained Permissions

-Humanitec is currently designed to reflect the permissions present in the organization’s source control system.
+Humanitec currently has a very simple permission model: any member of an organization can perform all actions in that organization.
 Many larger companies and companies in regulated markets have more complex needs and so require a finer-grained permission structure.
-Examples include having different permissions for running deployment in different development environments or limiting who can create a new project.
+Examples include limiting who can deploy to different environments, who can create new apps, or who can configure external resources.
+These fine-grained permissions should use a Role-Based Access Control (RBAC) model.
+To allow easy integration with corporate systems, Humanitec should be able to function as a SAML Service Provider.

 ### Debug Flow Tools